thedjnK/AuTerm/README.md

 ## Downloading

-Only source code is provided at present.
+Only source code is provided at present, and some pre-release test binaries.

 ## Setup